The Engaged Dad: Workshop for Fathers · 6 June 2026 · Lausanne · CHF 200 Register here

 Less warmth.

-You realise one day that the house is quiet — not calm, but quiet in a way that registers somewhere between resignation and loneliness.
+You realise one day that the house is quiet — not calm, but quiet in a way that settles somewhere between resignation and loneliness.

 Most couples think they’ve “improved” when the fighting stops.

-But in many relationships the fighting doesn’t necessarily stop because things get better.
+But in many relationships, the fighting doesn’t stop because things get better.

-Fights require energy.
-And when both of you are tired, overwhelmed, disappointed, or quietly hurt, the system starts saving energy the only way it knows how: retreat.
+Fights take energy.
+And when both of you are tired, disappointed, or quietly hurt, the system finds the quickest way to conserve what’s left.

 Quiet can feel like relief.